GPflow/GPflow/contributing.md

 ## Tests and continuous integration

 GPflow is ~99% covered by the testing suite.
 We expect changes to code to pass these tests, and for new code to be covered by new tests.
-Currently, tests are run by travis (python 3) and by codeship (python 2.7), coverage is reported by codecov.
+Currently, tests are run by travis and coverage is reported by codecov.

-To save time during development, slow tests are marked with a 'speed' attribute.
-To run the tests without the slow ones, use `nosetests -A "speed!='slow'" testing`.
-By default, all tests are run, including on travis/codeship.

 ## Documentation

 GPflow's documentation is not comprehensive, but covers enough to get users started.
 We expect that new features have documentation that can help others get up to speed.
-The docs are mostly IPython notebooks that compile into html via sphinx, using nbsphinx.
+The docs are mostly IPython notebooks that compile into HTML via Sphinx, using nbsphinx.

 ## Version numbering